wc4now/mondrain-pic-2/README.md

 I'm wc4now
-I am curently a student through a course provide by Angela Yu sny feedbsck oyld be most welcome.
+I am curently a student studying an online course provide by Angela Yu Any feedback is most welcomed.